 Most of those arrested in the case declined to comment for this article.
 Rayvon Hall didn’t dispute the facts in the case, but he told me that he thought “the government’s response was overkill on this particular subject.”
 He continues to raise pigeons.
 “That’s my therapy, my drug,” he said.
 “I’ll do it until the day I die.”

 Anger over the hawk killings, and the lack of jail time for the culprits, led Rep. Peter DeFazio (D-Oregon) to introduce legislation in Congress last November to stiffen penalties for the intentional killing of migratory birds.
 “I think there should be a bipartisan sense of outrage over this,” DeFazio told The Oregonian.
 “I don’t know who would apologize for this kind of behavior.”

 A few days after the last High Roller defendant was sentenced, Ed Newcomer sat at his desk contemplating his next move.
 “I’ve got something cooking,” he told me.
 “Could be nothing, could be something big.
 Can’t tell you about it yet.”

 That afternoon he was going to check out some pigeon breeding websites, see what kind of reaction the latest High Roller sentencing was getting.
 “There’s a lot of paranoia out there.
 Some pigeon guys think there’s still an undercover agent working their competitions,” he told me.
 “They’ll post occasional messages–’Saw another undercover cop at a fly last weekend.'”

 “Are there undercover agents still out there?”
 I asked.

 Ed Newcomer leaned back in his chair and smiled.
 “Who knows?” he said.
 “Maybe there are.”

-Bruce Barcott’s latest book, The Last Flight of the Scarlet Macaw: One Woman’s Fight to Save the World’s Most Beautiful Bird ($26, Random House), was released in February 2008.
+Bruce Barcott’s book The Last Flight of the Scarlet Macaw: One Woman’s Fight to Save the World’s Most Beautiful Bird ($26, Random House), was released in February 2008.